maxamey/summer16-3.4-ToDoList/README.md

     - [x] line height - for centering text vertically
     - [x] match font size
-  - [x] make submit button (make this disappear and post the text with enter key.  http://stackoverflow.com/questions/477691/submitting-a-form-by-pressing-enter-without-a-submit-button --graceful degradation when css doesn't work!
+  - [x] make submit button (make this disappear and post the text with enter key.  http://stackoverflow.com/questions/477691/submitting-a-form-by-pressing-enter-without-a-submit-button -- "graceful degradation" when css doesn't work!
 AND don't forget to prevent the submit button's default)
   - [x] make the input text post to the list
   - [x] only post if input text is at least 2 characters
   - []